isaacimholt/Helpy_Search/README.md

 http://www.google.com/search?q=|e|
 ```

 This example will simply open a google search for your selection.
 The pipes with an e (`|e|`) are where our text selection will be inserted.
-It is mildly useful, but we can do more.
+This is mildly useful, but we can do more.

 ### Multi-Search Example